 English J-Term courses, typically offered every other year, have included:

-Creative Nonfiction—Writing the Midwestern Landscape with Drs.
-Koch and Strickler: Students combine digital photography with nature writing in Midwest winter landscapes.
+Creative Nonfiction—Writing the Midwestern Landscape with Dr. Koch: Students combine digital photography with nature writing in Midwest winter landscapes.
 Dr. Koch, along with Dr. Strickler, have led students on snowshoeing hikes at Mines of Spain and Swiss Valley nature reserves as part of the writing process.
 Students projects, which include photography, have focused on environmental issues related to the Mississippi River as well as historical studies of Native Americans and miners in the area.

 In this creative non-fiction class, students created travel narratives that focused on a theme and then conducted interviews and research in a remote Mayan village called Semachaca.
 The students lived rough for a week, working to build a medical clinic and learning some soccer tips from the locals.
 Student projects, which included photography, focused on the intersection between Mayan spirituality and Catholicism, traditional medicine and the impact of western medicine, international service, and the efforts to improve opportunities for women.